 - Larger keys.
 Some of these keyboards also have physically larger keys, which makes it easier to strike the right key you’re after.

-Let’s jump into our list to help you find the best keyboard for seniors!
+Let’s jump into our list to help you find the best keyboards for senior citizens!

 The other main factor that makes the BigKeys LX our top choice is that each key is 1 square inch, 4 times larger than a standard keyboard.
+One of the main issues cited for seniors when using keyboards is the fact that the letters are so small.
+Since most current senior citizens aren’t used to typing daily, they need to be able to see the letters on the keyboard well.
 Another unique feature is this keyboard has a “no repeat” feature that if a key is pressed and held down, it will only type 1 character.
-This can be beneficial for people who tend to hold down the key longer than expected because they aren’t fast typers.
+This can be beneficial for people who tend to hold down the key longer than expected because they aren’t fast at typing.

 This keyboard plugs into any USB port and is compatible with any computer.
 No software or drivers are required to be installed.